mfem/web/src/examples.md

 - The number of elements in the azimuthal direction
 - The number of nodes to offset by before rejoining the stack
 - The initial angle of the cross sectional shape
-- The number of uniform refinement step to apply
+- The number of uniform refinement steps to apply

 Along with producing some visually interesting meshes, this miniapp demonstrates how simple 3D meshes can be constructed and transformed